Celery mosaic virus: Symptoms and host range

 There is some confusion in the literature as to whether CeMV can infect hosts in the family Chenopodiaceae.
 In 2002, a paper reporting the results of a survey in Australia found three different but related potyviruses infecting species of the Apiaceae in Australia, CeMV, Carrot virus Y (CarVY), and Apium virus Y (ApVY).
 Both CarVY and ApVY have been shown to infect one or more species of Chenopodium.
-The latter reference, reporting ApVY infecting celery in New Zealand, found the plants to be doubly infected with CeMV and ApVY and the authors suggested that CeMV “may mask the presence of ApVY”.
-It is possible that one or both of these viruses have been undetected in mixed infections with CeMV in some of the past studies.
+The latter reference, reporting ApVY infecting celery in New Zealand, found the plants to be doubly infected with CeMV and ApVY and the authors suggested that CeMV "may mask the presence of ApVY".
+It is possible that one or both of these viruses have been undetected in mixed infections with CeMV in some past studies.
 With sequence data now available for both CarVY and ApVY this ambiguity may be cleared up in time.